 In the rare case of a tie game, teams will go into overtime.

 There are two overtimes in football for professional, college & high school teams.

 Penalties In Football

 Football is organized chaos.
 Teams are physically battling each other for leverage and positioning.
 Tackles are being made and missed.

 To keep players from being too aggressive, football has penalties.
 Penalties are identified in football by the yellow flags thrown on the ground.
 If the referee sees a penalty, they will throw their flag on the ground at any point in time.

 Most of the penalties you see during the game will be on offense.
-This is because one of the more common penalties in football, on offense, is holding.
+One of the more common penalties in football, on offense, is holding.
 This occurs when an offensive player holds the jersey or equipment and impedes the defensive player from making a tackle.

 Learn more about legal and illegal blocks in football here.

-Offensive players must also remain still until the ball the snapped.
+Offensive players must also remain still until the ball is snapped.
 Only one player can move, but it will be a penalty if more than one player moves.

 Here is a complete list of penalties and referee signals to help you learn more about offensive penalties.

-Regarding defensive penalties, most of the penalties that are called are unnecessary roughness, not lining up correctly, or not allowing the offensive player a fair chance at catching the football.
+Regarding defensive penalties, most of the penalties are unnecessary roughness, not lining up correctly, or not allowing the offensive player a fair chance at catching the football.